Having a great website is critical to building your online brand.

 Getting your colours right really does matter – as much for your overall brand as well as your website.
 Focus on a few colours in your design.
 Neutral colours do the trick nicely and allows your logo to stand out.
 If your brand colours are bright, it doesn’t mean your entire website needs to be – try to avoid those colour clashes.

-When I’m looking for colours for a brand, logo or website – I pick a colour I flick through Color Hunt.
-I find a colour I like and then I take (all or some) of the colours which some lovely human has already suggested on the palette.
+When I’m looking for colours for a brand, logo or website – I get my inspiration from a place like Color Hunt or Coolors.
+I find a colour I like and then I take (all or some) of the colours which some lovely human has already suggested on the palette or build my own with suggestions of what works.

 Modern, minimalistic design is great for your brand.